 The FDA recognized Hemp as GRAS today.
-The FDA Atty law firm worked with Fresh Hemp Foods Ltd. (Manitoba Harvest) to file GRN 000765, GRN 000771, and GRN 000778 on ingredients derived from hemp seed.
+The FDA Atty law firm worked with Fresh Hemp Foods Ltd. (Manitoba Harvest) to file GRN 000765, GRN 000771, and GRN 000778 on ingredients derived from hemp seeds.

 Today is the first time hemp has ever been recognized as GRAS.
 A link to the announcement is here.

 “GRAS” is an acronym for the phrase Generally Recognized As Safe.
-Under sections 201(s) and 409 of the Federal Food, Drug, and Cosmetic Act (the Act), any substance that is intentionally added to food is a food additive, that is subject to premarket review and approval by FDA, unless the substance is generally recognized, among qualified experts, as having been adequately shown to be safe under the conditions of its intended use, or unless the use of the substance is otherwise excepted from the definition of a food additive.
+Under sections 201(s) and 409 of the Federal Food, Drug, and Cosmetic Act (the Act), any substance that is intentionally added to food is a food additive that is subject to premarket review and approval by FDA, unless the substance is generally recognized, among qualified experts, as having been adequately shown to be safe under the conditions of its intended use, or unless the use of the substance is otherwise excepted from the definition of a food additive.

 Are you in trouble with the FDA?